baublet/coaster/README.md

 # Coaster

-A framework for generating lightweight, horizontally-scalable web applications.
+A framework for generating lightweight, horizontally-scalable web applications using TypeScript and GraphQL.

+## Naming

+`?(*.)schema.gql` - schema files, where you declare this application's schema `*.(query|mutation).gql` - query/mutation files, where you consume this application's schema